Research Assistant, Webmaster/Social Media Coordinator

 “Modulating the Electronic Structure of Chromophores by Chemical Substituents for Efficient Energy Transfer: Application to Fluorone,” A. Sand, C. Liu, A. J. S. Valentine, and D.A.
 Mazziotti.
 J. Phys.
 Chem.
 A, 118, 6085 (2014).

-Claire is a third-year undergraduate student, double majoring in molecular engineering and chemistry.
+Claire is a fourth-year undergraduate student, double majoring in molecular engineering and chemistry.
 She is from Naperville, Illinois and became deeply interested in science and engineering after taking chemistry and physics in high school.
 Claire serves as a co-President of Benzene - UChicago's Undergraduate Chemistry Society, a University Ambassador for Lyric Opera of Chicago, and also helps manage the IME website and all of the IME social media channels.

 Additionally, she is an avid listener of Frank Sinatra and Riccardo Muti, and goes to the Chicago Symphony Orchestra and Lyric Opera as often as she can.